|

 specific blocks need to be in place before you progress to the next.
 Failure to

-and is for you as the coach to decide with the athlete.
+and it is for you as the coach to decide with the athlete.
+One approach is to progress the building blocks as follows:

 When progressing from one block to the next, remember to fade one